TarquinQ/email-rule-enforcer/README.md

 -c ./config/config-serverinfo.xml
 -c ./config/config-rules.xml
 -c ./config/config-general.xml
-A sample config of each type is supplied; each config option is annotated with purpose, acceptable values and default options.
+A sample config of each type is supplied; each config option is annotated with purpose, values and default options.
-A single unified config file may be supplied.
-Conversely, a single file for each section may be used.
+Alternately, a unified config file may be supplied, to simply all config into a single file.
 Additionally, multiple Rules config files may be specified (regardless of whether there is a unified all-other-config file supplied).

 ##Use Cases